Joining a Home Owners Association? Know what questions to ask.

 What Buyers Should Ask When Considering an HOA

-An HOA or Homeowner Association is a legal entity created to manage and maintain the common areas of a community.
-These "common areas" may consist of things like pools, clubhouses, landscaping, parks, streets, and roads.
+An HOA or Homeowner Association is a legal entity created to manage and maintain the common areas.
+These "common areas" may consist of pools, clubhouses, landscaping, parks, streets, and roads.

-Here is a helpful list of questions to ask if you are buying a house or condo that is governed by an HOA:
+Helpful questions to ask when buying a house governed by an HOA:

 - Is building insurance included?

-- What are the specifics of the insurance and what insurance will you be required to carry (if any)?
+- What are the insurance specifics, and what insurance will you be required to carry (if any)?

 - Are there HOA budget reserves for repairs?
 Also, look at maintenance contracts like landscaping, security, etc.